Skip to main content

 JAVA

-It is mandatory to prompt the user that his consent has been rejected successfully if it was accepted before and the prompt should adhere to the text in the guidelines.
+It is mandatory to notify the user that their consent has been successfully rejected if it was previously accepted, and the prompt must follow the text provided in the guidelines.

 consenthub URL

-If there is a need for accessing the consenthub URL from within the mobile App, i.e. opening it in a web view, this can be done by calling the function that returns the consenthub URL.
+If you need to access the ConsentHub URL from within the mobile app (for example, in a web view), you can do so by calling the function that returns the ConsentHub URL.

 Kotlin